 Italo is a Biochemist and holds a Masters degree from Universidad Nacional Andres Bello and a PhD in Biochemistry from Universidad de Chile.
 In his PhD he worked under the supervision of Dr. Carlos Santiviago studying the mechanisms behind the manipulation of Dictyostelium discoideum and murine macrophages by Salmonella Typhimurium.
 In our lab he is currently working studying the mechanisms behind the cell death induced by the T3SS2 of Vibrio parahaemolyticus.

 Sebastián is a Biochemist and holds a Masters degree from Universidad Nacional Andres Bello.
+He is currently enrolled in the Molecular Biosciences PhD program at UNAB.
 He worked as an undergraduate at the laboratory of Dr. Guido Mora studying how MarT regulates S. Typhi.
 In our lab he is currently working studying the interaction of Vibrio parahaemolyticus with bacteriovorus protists.